-- Types of Misconduct: Physical violence, inciting violence, bullying, prejudiced or foul-mouthed verbal abuse, refusal to comply with RTL expectations, abuse of staff, persistent truancy or disruption.
-This list is not exhaustive. - Duration: Internal Exclusion lasts at least 1 day, with no statutory maximum period. - Parental Notification: Parents are promptly informed of the duration and reasons by the Year Leader and invited to a post-exclusion meeting. - Logistics: Mobile phones are securely stored, and students eat lunch in the exclusion area or bring a packed lunch. - Consequences of Non-compliance: Failure to complete Internal Exclusion may escalate to External Suspension.
+- Types of Misconduct: Physical violence, inciting violence, bullying, prejudiced or foul-mouthed verbal abuse, refusal to comply with RTL expectations, abuse of staff, persistent truancy or disruption, persistent uniform breaches, or 10 behaviour points in a week.
+This list is not exhaustive. - Duration: Internal Exclusion lasts at least 1 day, with no statutory maximum period. - Parental Notification: Parents are promptly informed of the duration and reasons by the Year Leader / Edulink. - Logistics: Mobile phones are securely stored, and students eat lunch in the exclusion area or bring a packed lunch. - Consequences of Non-compliance: Failure to complete Internal Exclusion may escalate to External Suspension.